-- weeks of receipt of the DEC's recommendation.
-Requests for extension will not be unreasonably denied. - F. At its discretion, the DEC may modify its letter, after taking into account the comments of the member.
-The DEC may change its comments on matters contained in its draft letter, and it may respond to issues raised in the probationer's letter, but it may not introduce completely new issues.
-Within two weeks of receiving the comments of the member, the DEC provides a letter, containing its final recommendation (which may or may not be revised) to the Dean and the Faculty Tenure Committee, with a copy to the member.
-With its final recommendation the DEC sends to the FTC the full dossier, the response from the member (if any) and any other relevant material. - G. The member has two weeks to comment, in writing, on the DEC's final recommendation to the Dean, who will forward a copy to the FTC.
-Requests for extensions will not be unreasonably denied. - H. In the case where a probationary member is being considered before the normal five-year term, because the member's letter of appointment specified a shorter probationary period, and the DEC concludes that the probationer does not presently meet the criteria for transfer to the tenured faculty, the DEC may recommend to the Dean (not the FTC) that the probationer revert to a regular five year tenure period.
-The Dean will consider the dossier, the DEC's recommendation and the response of the probationer (if any) and make a final decision within two weeks.
+- G. The letter will be sent to the member for his/her comments, including the external referee reports (with the names and any identifying information redacted).
+If the pretenure faculty member wishes to respond, he/she shall provide his/her comments in writing to the DEC within two weeks of receipt of the DEC's recommendation.
+Requests for extension will not be unreasonably denied. - H. At its discretion, the DEC may modify its letter, after taking into account the comments of the member.
+The DEC may change its comments on matters contained in its draft letter, and it may respond to issues raised in the pre-tenure faculty member's letter, but it may not introduce completely new issues.
+Within two weeks of receiving the comments of the member, the DEC provides a letter, containing its final recommendation (which may or may not be a revised version of the draft recommendation letter) to the Dean and the Faculty Tenure Committee, with a copy to the member.
+The DEC recommendation letter will be prepared by the DEC and signed by all members confirming their views are reflected.
+With its final recommendation the DEC sends to the FTC the full file, including the dossier, the external referee reports, and any other relevant material, excluding the DEC's initial draft recommendation and the pre-tenure faculty member's response to that draft recommendation. - I. The member has two weeks to comment, in writing, on the DEC's final recommendation to the Dean, who will forward a copy to the FTC.
+Requests for extensions will not be unreasonably denied. - J. In the case where a pre-tenure faculty member is being considered before the normal six- year term, because the member's letter of appointment specified a shorter probationary period, and the DEC concludes that the pre-tenure faculty member does not presently meet the criteria for transfer to the tenured faculty, the DEC may recommend to the Dean (not the FTC) that the pre-tenure faculty member revert to a regular six (6) year tenure period.
+The Dean will consider the file, including the dossier, the DEC's recommendation and the response of the pre-tenure faculty member (if any) and make a final decision within two weeks.
 If the decision is to revert to the normal probationary period, the next review for tenure will be considered a "normal" tenure review under the terms of this article.
-In addition, the DEC shall draft a letter to the probationer containing a review of the probationer's progress to date and make recommendations, where appropriate, as to actions the probationer might take in the future to improve his or her prospects for transfer to the tenured faculty.
-If the decision of the Dean is to not revert, the DEC will make a recommendation to the FTC as per the terms of this article. - I. If the DEC believes that the candidate does not presently meet the criteria for transfer to the tenured faculty, but that there is a good expectation that with additional time he or she would do so, it may recommend an extra year of probation. - J. The FTC shall review the tenure dossier, the DEC's written recommendation and the probationary member's response(s), if any.
-The FTC may consult with the member selected from and by the DEC to be the liaison with the FTC on this case.
-In the case of a negative recommendation this consultation is mandatory.
-Based on the foregoing, the FTC will make its written recommendation, including the rationale for the recommendation, to the Vice Provost, Faculty Affairs, within two (2) weeks of receipt of the DEC's letter or of the probationer's response,
+In recommending reversion, the DEC letter to the pre-tenure faculty member shall be written knowing it may become the pre-tenure faculty member's Intermediate Review as provided in 5A.9, i.e. in circumstances where the pre-tenure faculty member has not had an intermediate review.
+If the decision of the Dean is to not revert, the DEC will make a recommendation to the FTC_as per the terms of this article.